insaneinside/chimi/README.md

     options, can be specified here.
 See section [Applying options](#applying-options) for more information.

+There are some auxiliary options to `build` used to manage builds:

+  * `--continue`: continue after the last successful step in an aborted or failed build.
+  * `--replace`: overwrite a build with the exact same configuration.
+  * `--force`: force Chimi to perform an action to which it would otherwise object.
+    - With `--continue` on build marked as complete, this forces re-running of the compile step (useful when files have been modified).
+    - With `--replace`, it allows overwriting of a build marked as complete.
+  * `--purge`: forcibly expunge one or more builds.
+This option has several
+    forms:
+    - `--purge=all`: purge all builds for the package named on the `build` command line.
+    - `--purge=BUILD[,BUILD]...`: purge all builds that match one of the comma-separated BUILD identifiers; each BUILD may be either a build UUID or name.
+Unlike the above form, this usage does not respect the command's selected package.

 Although the build command is designed to provide a simple interface, its behaviour is necessarily somewhat complex and deserves a section of its own;
 see the section